 We study the following generalized linear program (GLP):

-where $\vx,\vc\in\sR^d,$ $\mA\in\sR^{n\times d}$, $\vb\in\sR^n$, $r:\sR^{d}\rightarrow \sR$ is a convex regularizer that admits an efficiently computable proximal operator, and $\gX\subseteq \sR^d$ is a closed convex set with efficiently computable projection operator.
+where $\vx,\vc\in\sR^d,$ $\mA\in\sR^{n\times d}$, $\vb\in\sR^n$, $r:\sR^{d}\rightarrow \sR$ is a convex regularizer, and $\gX\subseteq \sR^d$ is a closed convex set, such that a proximal/projection operator involving $r$ and $\gX$ can be computed efficiently.
 When $\gX$ is the nonnegative orthant $\{\vx: x_i \ge 0, i\in[d]\}$ and $r\equiv 0$, \eqref{eq:glp} reduces to the standard form of a linear program (LP).
-When $\gX$ is a convex cone and $r \equiv 0$, \eqref{eq:glp} reduces to a conic linear program. \eqref{eq:glp} has had a significant impact in traditional engineering disciplines such as transportation, energy, telecommunication, and manufacturing.
-In modern data science, we observe the renaissance of \eqref{eq:glp} due to its modeling power in such areas as reinforcement learning~\citep{de2003linear}, optimal transport~\citep{villani2009optimal}, and neural network verification~\citep{liu2020algorithms}.
-For traditional engineering disciplines with moderate scale or exploitable sparsity, off-the-shelf interior point methods that form and factorize matrices in each iteration are often good choices as practical solvers~\citep{gurobi2020reference}.
+When $\gX$ is a convex cone and $r \equiv 0$, \eqref{eq:glp} reduces to a conic linear program. \eqref{eq:glp} is an important paradigm in traditional engineering disciplines such as transportation, energy, telecommunications, and manufacturing.
+In modern data science, we note the renaissance of \eqref{eq:glp} due to its modeling power in such areas as reinforcement learning~\cite{de2003linear}, optimal transport~\cite{villani2009optimal}, and neural network verification~\cite{liu2020algorithms}.
+For traditional engineering disciplines with moderate scale or exploitable sparsity, off-the-shelf interior point methods that form and factorize matrices in each iteration are often good choices as practical solvers~\cite{gurobi}.
 In data science applications, however, where the data are often dense or of extreme scale, the amount of computation and/or memory required by matrix factorization is prohibitive.
 Thus, first-order methods that avoid matrix factorizations are potentially appealing options.
-In this context, because the presence of the linear equality constraint in \eqref{eq:glp} may complicate the operation projection onto the feasible set, we consider the following equivalent reformulation of \eqref{eq:glp} as a min-max problem involving the Lagrangian:
+In this context, because the presence of the linear equality constraint in \eqref{eq:glp} may complicate projection operations onto the feasible set, we consider an equivalent reformulation of \eqref{eq:glp} as a min-max problem involving the Lagrangian:

-In data science applications, both $n$ and $d$ can be very large. \eqref{eq:pd-glp} can be viewed as a structured bilinearly coupled convex-concave min-max problem, where the linearity of $\gL(\vx,\vy)$ w.r.t. the dual variable vector $\vy$ is vital to our algorithmic development.
+In data science applications, both $n$ and $d$ can be very large. \eqref{eq:pd-glp} can be viewed as a structured bilinearly coupled min-max problem, where the linearity of $\gL(\vx,\vy)$ in the dual variable vector $\vy$ is vital to our algorithmic development.